Skip to main content

 The Bush Food Experience is a 45-minute free tour that gives you the opportunity to learn about the local native foods.
 You’ll be able to taste seasonal seeds, fruits and spices.
 Your guide will explain how certain plants, fruits and spices were prepared for different purposes.
 This tour is a great introduction for learning about Australian and local native bush foods.

-Bush Yarn
+Bush yarn

 Ayers Rock Resort daily free guest activities